keerthivasan-devflow/react-basics/react-explore/notes/2-React-Git-Configuration.md

 What is bundler?
 What is parcel?
 What is webpack? - Why do we need them?
 A bundler is a tool that combines and optimizes project files for production.
 Tools like Parcel and Webpack bundle your code by performing tasks such as minification, compression, and cleaning up the code, ensuring that your project is production-ready.

-## There are two types of dependencies can be installed:
+## Two ways of installing dependencies
     a.
 Dev dependency: For development environment
        `npm install -D[--save-dev] dependency_name`
     b.
 Normal dependency: For both development and production environment